dreamhost-cookbooks/ceph/README.md

-** data_dev : Device which will hold the OSD data volume ** journal_dev : Device which will hold the OSD journal ** osd_id : Can be omitted, will be populated by the osd recipe ** status : on of the following states:
+** data_dev : Device which will hold the OSD data volume ** journal_dev : Device which will hold the OSD journal ** osd_id : Can be omitted, will be populated by the osd recipe ** status : one of the following states:
 *** create : build a new OSD using these attributes
 *** destory : destroy the OSD using these attributes
-*** recreate : destroy then create called in sucession
+*** recreate : destroy then create called in succession
 *** anything else : do nothing

 * node[:ceph][:filesystem]